zeroseven/transform-swf/README.txt

   Transform SWF
 ------------------
-The Transform SWF framework is a collection of classes for each of the data structures and tags that make up the Flash File Format Specification from Macromedia.
+The Transform SWF framework is a collection of classes for each of the data structures and tags that make up the Flash File Format Specification from Adobe.
 The classes provide a completely object-oriented API to encode and decode Flash (.swf) files.
-Transform SWF supports the latest published version from Adobe - Flash 9.
+Transform SWF supports the latest published version - Flash 10.

 The framework also contains classes that provide a higher level interface supporting the addition of shapes, images, sounds, fonts and text from